We are open Friday to Monday 10am - 4pm. | 01752 837645

 African Pygmy Goat

 Our small herd of goats are friendly and cheeky.
-You can meet Toffee, Cinnamon and Maple in our walk-through enclosure.
+Cinnamon and Maple have retired to an on-show only enclosure near our binturong and geladas.

 Amur Leopard